Building Your Dream Beach House in Manhattan Beach, Hermosa, Redondo Beach, Venice Beach, and Palos Verdes, CA

-- Once Hawlie, our head of design, was installing a handmade glass chandelier in a client’s dining space.
-Each layer of this piece had to be hung separately, and the client wanted everything exactly positioned so that the light would catch the glass in the right way and throw a particular pattern on the wall.
-The installation took most of a day, and the client was ok with that.
+- Once, Hawlie, our head of Design, was installing a handmade glass chandelier in a client’s dining space.
+Each layer of this piece had to be hung separately, and the client wanted everything precisely positioned so that the light would catch the glass in the right way and throw a particular pattern on the wall.
+The installation took most of a day, and the client was okay with that.

 However, it costs more in terms of time and money to hire the best subs in the area and to redo something that isn’t wrong but just didn’t turn out the way you expected.

 Design-oriented projects often take a few more months to complete.

 As the director of operations, I’m a client’s first point of contact when they call White Sands Design/Build.

 - I get a feel for your South Bay home project, decide whether or not we want to take it, and figure out who needs to be involved—whether we need an architect or an engineer and who from our team needs to be part of the initial meeting.

 - We’ll do a site meeting and talk about priorities immediately.
 Sometimes, one spouse cares about budget or time, while the other cares about Design.
 When co-owners can’t agree, our job is more challenging.
 Having open communication from the very beginning is helpful.

 - Before every meeting, our project manager sends an email with an agenda to everybody involved, including the clients.
 We also send out an estimated-cost email whenever something needs to be changed and try to get an approved change order right away.
 We like to keep things moving.